CryptoDevWill/twitter-v2-simple/README.md

     ```js
     import TwitterV2Simple from 'twitter-v2-simple';
     ```
-4. Enter your Twitter API tokens and secrets
+4. Enter your Twitter API tokens and secrets.
+Also make sure to use .ENV to protect your keys.
    ```js
    const twitter = new TwitterV2Simple({
         appKey: 'KdfeirYYhdf........',